5-Month Level 2 CFA Exam Study Plan: Intro

 How to Prepare for Level 2 Exam?

 5-Month Study Plan Detailed

-We begin this 5-month level 2 CFA exam preparation on Monday, 6 July 2020, and end on Friday, 4 December 2020, i.e. the day before the exam.
-Meanwhile, there's a weekly pause in studying for you to a take short holiday.
+We begin this 5-month level 2 CFA exam preparation on 29 March 2021 and end on 29 August 2021.
+Meanwhile, there's a weekly pause in studying whose date you can personalize if you indeed opt for a short holiday.
 The whole preparation period is divided into 5 Study Blocks, each ending with some topic review sessions:

 - Equity Investments

 - EI Review